AdobeDocs/analytics.en/help/implement/js/overview.md

    s.events = "event1";
    ```

-4. When all page-level variables are defined, send the data to Adobe using the `t` function.
+4. When all page-level variables are defined, send the data to Adobe using the `t()` method.
 See [t](../vars/functions/t-method.md) for more information.

    ```js
    s.t();